drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 In the end you might have something like this that you can hand off to the rest of the team.
 Not the prettiest thing out there, and not nearly as pretty as what Jimmy has laid out.

 {% gist drusellers/cda975d202e263dc7f6ee31c1d906404 Final.cs %}

-Wait!
-What is this `UseDynamicDispatch`?
-This is an extension method that opens up a set of configuration for doing dynamic dispatch based on the message type and getting to the correct consumers.
-This is how we can dispatch from `BusinessContext` to something like `BusinessContext<BusinessSocks>`.
-I'll have to save explaining it in detail, as I said earlier about the _contravarient_ handling, it really needs its own post.

 ## Finally, The Deep Dive